Global automakers scour India's backroads in search of dream market

 Standing firmly in the way are strong home-grown brands.
-With local services plentiful and repairs cheap, Maruti Suzuki India Ltd (MRTI.NS), Mahindra and Mahindra Ltd (MAHM.NS), and Tata Motors Ltd (TAMO.NS) dominate the rural vehicle market where foreign automakers are seen as expensive and distant.
+With local services plentiful and repairs cheap, Maruti Suzuki India Ltd, Mahindra and Mahindra Ltd, and Tata Motors Ltd dominate the rural vehicle market where foreign automakers are seen as expensive and distant.

 Foreign companies showing cars at the Delhi auto show, starting on Wednesday, have already poured billions of dollars into factories, product development and marketing in India’s once-booming car market.